 Diesel engines are able to use JET fuel (AVtur).
 This fuel is available worldwide and can also be made of renewable sources (algae) which should contribute to a cleaner environment.

-The DeltaHawk family of heavy-fuel piston engines combines long-established diesel engine principles with modern materials and design to produce a high power-to-weight ratio product with the added benefit of reduced fuel consumption compared to equivalent gasoline engines.
+The DeltaHawk family of heavy-fuel piston engines combines long established diesel engine principles with modern materials and design to produce a high power-to-weight ratio product with the added benefit of reduced fuel consumption compared to equivalent power gasoline engines.

-This range of engines (160, 180 and 200 bhp) have been under development for a good number of years, its good to see something come to a flying prototype and production stages.
+Their range of engine power options (160, 180 and 200 bhp) have been under development for a good number of years, and its good to see something moving from a flying prototype to production stages.
+The company was hoping to have a certified engine in late 2019.

 The primary design goals of the DeltaHawk engines are high fuel efficiency and light weight installation.
 The V-4 (160-200 hp) has targeted power to weight ratio of 1.75 to 1.50 lb/hp.
 Total weight of the V-4 engines is 330 lbs - including exhaust, turbocharger, alternator, and starter.
 Not including the propeller.

 Lubrication in this engine is accomplished by a gear-driven oil pump using a dry sump system.
-As a result air is not drawn through the crankcase.
-On top of that, the pistons are cooled by internal oil jets, to make sure that there is no shortage of lubrication for the pistons and connecting pins.
+As a result, air is not drawn through the crankcase like two-stroke gas engines.
+On top of that, the pistons are cooled by internal oil jets, to make sure that there is no shortage of lubrication for the pistons and connecting pins / rods.
 The sump is internal to the engine, located in the "V" between the cylinders on the inverted model.
 The scavenge line comes out the side of the inverted engine, and out of the bottom in the upright version.

 The fuel system includes a delivery pump and four high pressure (20,000 psi) mechanical injector pumps.
 The main pump has its own internal delivery pump which puts 50-90 psi fuel to the injector pumps, which add the final pressure increase.
 Fuel filtering is accomplished by a standard diesel fuel filter (30 micron filtration) with a water drain and a final fuel filter (3-5 micron) after the delivery fuel pump.